pramidi11/webtesttask/README.md

 1   Clone this repository

-2   Run command "mvn test" in the projects directory
+2   Run command "mvn test" in the project directory

 #Tests